HowieHwong/ChemOrch/README.md

 ### 1. Text

-You can input your text into a Python string.
+Text data should be provided as a raw Python string.
+The system will automatically parse the content based on the task type.

 ### 2. CSV